 Eating a balanced diet that includes loads of high-fibre plant foods helps to feed our gut bacteria and keep them happy!

-• A balanced gut microbiome may help to support healthy circulating oestrogen levels.
+- A balanced gut microbiome may help to support healthy circulating estrogen levels.

 Are you looking for practical, helpful and science-based support in understanding and managing your gut symptoms and fertility?
-Book a FREE 15 minute discovery call with me today!
+Book a consult for a personalised plan today.

 This article was co-written by nutritionist Monique Cormack.
 You can find Monique on Instagram or connect with her on Linkedin.